chronosXIV/Main-Blog/README.md

 # My main tumblr blog: Alumina

 I created this blog back in January 2014 and since then it has helped me improve my HTML and CSS skills.
 In order to learn HTML and CSS first-hand, I used to search for website designs that I found interesting, and alter them to find out more about the code and how it worked.
+The website link is: http://alumina.tumblr.com/

 Some of the things I modified for the current blog: